codingphun/aws-athena-query-federation/athena-udfs/README.md

-# Amazon Athena UDF Connector
+# Amazon Athena UDF Connector with Amazon SageMaker

-This connector extends Amazon Athena's capability by adding customizable UDFs via Lambda.
+This connector extends Amazon Athena's capability to integrate with Amazon SageMaker by adding customizable UDFs via Lambda.

 **To enable this Preview feature you need to create an Athena workgroup named AmazonAthenaPreviewFunctionality and run any queries attempting to federate to this connector, use a UDF, or SageMaker inference from that workgroup.**

 ## Supported UDFs

-1. "compress": Compresses a String
+1. "trainxgboost": Train a model with XGBoost

 Example query:

-`USING FUNCTION compress(col1 VARCHAR) RETURNS VARCHAR TYPE LAMBDA_INVOKE WITH (lambda_name = '<lambda name>') SELECT compress('StringToBeCompressed');`

-This would return result 'eJwLLinKzEsPyXdKdc7PLShKLS5OTQEAUrEH9w=='.

-2. "decompress": Decompresses a String

-`USING FUNCTION decompress(col1 VARCHAR) RETURNS VARCHAR TYPE LAMBDA_INVOKE WITH (lambda_name = '<lambda name>') SELECT decompress('eJwLLinKzEsPyXdKdc7PLShKLS5OTQEAUrEH9w==');`
+`USING FUNCTION trainxgboost(col1 VARCHAR) RETURNS VARCHAR TYPE LAMBDA_INVOKE WITH (lambda_name = '<lambda name>') SELECT trainxgboost('params');`

-This would return result 'StringToBeCompressed'.
+This would return result 'hell world on the slim'.

-3. "encrypt": encrypt the data with a data key stored in AWS Secrets Manager

-Before testing this query, you would need to create a secret in AWS Secrets Manager.
-Make sure to use "DefaultEncryptionKey".
-If you choose to use your KMS key, you would need to update ./athena-udfs.yaml to allow access to your KMS key.
-Remove all the json brackets and store a base64 encoded string as data key.
-Sample data is like `AQIDBAUGBwgJAAECAwQFBg==`.

-Example query:

-`USING FUNCTION encrypt(col VARCHAR, secretName VARCHAR) RETURNS VARCHAR TYPE LAMBDA_INVOKE WITH (lambda_name = '<lambda name>') SELECT encrypt('plaintext', 'my_secret_name');`

-3. "decrypt": decrypt the data with a data key stored in AWS Secrets Manager

-Example query:

-`USING FUNCTION decyprt(col VARCHAR, secretName VARCHAR) RETURNS VARCHAR TYPE LAMBDA_INVOKE WITH (lambda_name = '<lambda name>') SELECT decyprt('tEgyixKs1d0RsnL51ypMgg==', 'my_secret_name');`

 ### Deploying The Connector